 - 9.2.1 The College or, in certain circumstances, an investigator appointed by the College, shall investigate each formal complaint or allegation of student misconduct from a credible source.
-The investigator may summon by written or electronic request any member of the College community for a meeting for the purposes of investigating and/or discussing allegations of prohibited conduct, whether such allegations have been formally submitted or have otherwise been made known to the investigator. - 9.2.2 If, after investigating the complaint or allegation of student misconduct, the College finds that it is reasonable to believe that the accused student violated the Student Code, then charges will be brought against the student. - 9.2.3 If, after investigating the complaint or allegation of student misconduct, the investigator does not find that it is reasonable to believe that the student violated the Student Code, then the complaint or allegation will be dismissed.
+The investigator may summon by written or electronic request any member of the College community for a meeting for the purposes of investigating and/or discussing allegations of prohibited conduct, whether such allegations have been formally submitted or have otherwise been made known to the investigator. - 9.2.2 If, after investigating the complaint or allegation of student misconduct, the College finds that it is reasonable to believe that the accused student violated the Student Code, then charges will be brought against the student. - 9.2.2.1 Before charges are brought against a student, the Office of Student Conduct, the Accused Student, and a Complainant (if applicable) may agree to an Agreed Resolution consistent with Section 9.4. - 9.2.3 If, after investigating the complaint or allegation of student misconduct, the investigator does not find that it is reasonable to believe that the student violated the Student Code, then the complaint or allegation will be dismissed.
 In the event the complaint or allegation is dismissed, the College shall indicate the reason for the dismissal and notify the accused student in writing.